25 Brexit need-to-knows

 "These are absolute worst-case scenario predictions.
 The likely outcome is nowhere near as harsh as that.

-"And of course, house prices are a double-edged sword - if the price drops, it means they become more affordable for many not on the housing ladder.
+"And of course, house prices are a double-edged sword – if prices drop, it means they become more affordable for many not on the housing ladder.

 "Those who already own houses don't lose out in the short term as any price drops are just on paper.
 The real losers would be those looking to move (and not upgrade), cash up, or use their equity to release extra cash."